web-platform-tests/wpt/docs/design.rst

 test, and outputting results from the test.
 In the case that the test has timed out or the browser has crashed, it has to restart the browser to ensure the test run can continue.
-The functionality for initalising the browser under test, and probing its state (e.g. whether the process is still alive) is implemented through a :py:class:`Browser` object.
+The functionality for initialising the browser under test, and probing its state (e.g. whether the process is still alive) is implemented through a :py:class:`Browser` object.
 An implementation of this class must be provided for each product that is supported.

 The functionality for actually running the tests is provided by a :py:class:`TestRunner` object.
-In order that this may be stopped and started at will, and in particular may be restarted at the same time as the browser it is controlling, it is implemented in a seperate process, using the primitives provided by the :py:mod:`multiprocessing` module.
+In order that this may be stopped and started at will, and may be restarted at the same time as the browser it is controlling, it is created in a child process, using the primitives provided by the :py:mod:`multiprocessing` module.
 Communication between the :py:class:`TestRunnerManager` and the :py:class:`TestRunner` is provided by a pair of queues, one for sending messages in each direction.
 In particular test results are sent from the :py:class:`TestRunner` to the :py:class:`TestRunnerManager` using one of these queues.

 The :py:class:`TestRunner` object is generic in that the same :py:class:`TestRunner` is used regardless of the product under